KeiShiba-1218/LPTT/README.md

 This project is released under the Apache 2.0 license.

 ### Acknowledgement
-We borrowed the many codes from the great [LPTN](https://github.com/csjliang/LPTN) project.
+We borrowed the many codes from the great [LPTN](https://github.com/csjliang/LPTN) repo.